mitosisX/limekit-docs/source/getting-started.rst

 Installing Python
 ======================

-The Limekit framework is built in Python 3.10, so :command:`you'll need to have Python 3.10 installed` to use the framework.
-Follow the tutorial to get Python 3.10 installed on your OS.
+The Limekit framework is built in Python, so :command:`you'll need Python 3.10 or newer` to use it.
+Follow the tutorial to get Python installed on your OS.

 .. note::
     This guide is for those who haven't delved into Python before and are installing it for the very first time.